rareone0602/NTHU_ScoreSharing/README.md

 Available at chrome store: https://chrome.google.com/webstore/detail/nthuscoresharing/fbbgchnopppgncdjbckkjehfchncghdf

-Also available as firefox extension package as the file `nthu_scoresharing-0.903-an+fx.xpi`.

 ## Remarks

 The backend does not receive any sensitive data of the users such as password and access token.